Deploy and Battle-Test Your Contract

 Stuck pending transaction

 Tell your AI: "I have a stuck transaction at nonce [N].
-Send a replacement with a higher gas price using cast send with --legacy and --value 0 to clear it."
+Send a replacement with a higher gas price using cast send with --value 0 to clear it."

 Out-of-gas failures